Tim Bonack, PT, DOMP(C)

 Teresa was born in Denver and raised in Colorado Springs and the Black Forest area north of the city.
 She attended the University of New Mexico where she earned her degree in Physical Therapy and certification in Athletic Training.

 Teresa has worked in both outpatient clinics and in-home care for many of her years as a physical therapist, work she has greatly enjoyed.
 She felt a pull and returned to the outpatient setting.
 Along the way she has continued her training in manual therapy including cranial, visceral and functional technique.

 While her background is in orthopedics, joint pain and treating a range of patients from post-surgical to geriatric, she felt compelled to explore more complex and ultimately more effective methods of treatment.
 That is what led her to Manual Edge Physiotherapy.

 When she is not treating her patients, Teresa loves to spend time outdoors hiking, mountain biking and with her husband on short photo excursions where together they uncover detail in landscapes and jointly compose the images he captures.

-Outside of physical therapy, her greatest love is the warmth of her family.
+Outside of physical therapy, Teresa’s greatest love is the warmth of her family.
 Her passion is spending time with family cooking, baking, celebrating holidays and sharing meals together.